OuterRef/TT-Entails/README.md

 ## Usage

-- Input KB in KB.txt, and $\alpha$ in alpha.txt in accordance with required syntax
+- Input KB in KB.txt, and alpha in alpha.txt in accordance with required syntax

 - run `python ./main.py` (Python version: 3.10.0)

-- The result is a bool, telling you whether KB entails $\alpha$ or not
+- The result is a bool, telling you whether KB entails alpha or not

 ## Operands